maxrossello/redmine_app_timesheets/README.md

 Unflag the entry 'Shared versions visible to non members' if you want to preserve Orders hidden to people not allowed to know their existence.
 Standard Redmine doesn't allow the usage to non project members, but nevertheless discloses the name of the Version in some situations.
+This setting was mainly necessary with version up to 1.3.x and may be split to a separate login in the future.

-Note that if a shared Target Version is used as an Order, its name will be visible with the issues if assigned to issues on foreign projects accessible to further users.
+Note that if a shared Target Version is used as an Order, its name will be anyway visible with the issues if assigned to issues on foreign projects accessible to further users.

-Define a group of users enabled to use the administrative view, and a group of users enabled to use the Timesheet application (e.g. All Users).
+Define a group of users enabled to use the administrative view, and a group of users enabled to use the Timesheet application (e.g. 'everybody').
 Go to the redmine_app__space plugin settings and enable both applications to the proper user groups.

 Enable the Time Tracking module into the backing project.
 All other modules (including Issue Tracking) can be off.

-NOTE: in order for users to report timelogs over native Orders into standard views (e.g. spent time reports) you need to assign a role which allows to read timelogs into the backing project.
-This is not necessary for non-native Orders, nor for working with timelogs on native Orders within the Timesheets app.
+NOTE: in order for users to report timelogs over global Orders into standard views (e.g. spent time reports) you need to assign a role which allows to read timelogs into the backing project.
+This is not necessary for local Orders, nor for working with timelogs on global Orders within the Timesheets app.

 WARNING: if you migrate from version 1.2 or below you will have to redefine any view/edit permissions over Orders that you may have assigned through roles into the backing project.

 ### Allowing users to edit or view other user's timesheets

-For shared Target Versions, visibility settings are those defined in the sourcing project, while for global Orders they are defined into the Order configuration interface.
+For local Orders, visibility settings are those defined in the sourcing project, while for global Orders they are defined into the Order configuration interface.

-Users having rights into the Order administrative interface have admin rights over all global Orders and related timelogs.
+Users having rights into the Order administrative interface have admin rights over all global Orders but must be explicitly listed in the Order to be able to handle related timelogs.
+This allows a less cluttered interface for admins.

 ## Usage